 - Conduct reviews of wrap fee programs – both initially and periodically thereafter – to assess whether the programs recommended to clients are in the best interests of clients.

-- Communicate with clients – in-person or telephonically, as appropriate – to prepare and educate them when recommending to convert their accounts from non-wrap fee accounts to participating in wrap fee programs.
+- Communicate with clients – in-person or telephonically, as appropriate – to prepare and educate them when recommending converting their accounts from non-wrap fee accounts to participating in wrap fee programs.

 - Provide clients with disclosures regarding the advisers’ conflicts of interest related to transactions executed within the wrap fee programs.